 Shipping & Handling is already included.

-edition book can only be ordered from the
+This latest edition book can only be ordered

 Aviation connected events in the author's life have shaped his strong

-could have resulted in great injury or even death, had they happened at
+experiences could have resulted in great injury or even death, had they

-the wrong place and at the wrong time.
-Airplane characteristics,
+happened at the wrong place and at the wrong time.
+Airplane

-less than satisfactory flights.
-Success or failure with daily events
+contributors to less than satisfactory flights.
+Success or failure with daily

-for the reader to learn from and enjoy.
-Certainly any existing pilot,
+the reader to learn from and enjoy.
+Certainly any existing pilot, student

-student pilot, or someone who is interested in aviation will enjoy reading
+pilot, or someone who is interested in aviation will enjoy reading about

-about how pilots in their light airplanes went about doing things during
+how pilots in their light airplanes went about doing things during the

-the Great Depression years, through World War II, and up until recent
+Great Depression years, through World War II, and up until recent time.

-time.
-A discussion about airports, prominent aviation persons that the
+A discussion about airports, prominent aviation persons that the author

-author has known, weather conditions, and various airplanes that the
+has known, weather conditions, and various airplanes that the author has

-author has flown are included.
-Flying equipment and flying methods
+flown are included.
+Flying equipment and flying methods have changed

 events and adventures are told.
 During World War II Glenn and his

-used as a primary trainer for many World War II pilots.
-This airplane
+as a primary trainer for many World War II pilots.
+This airplane was a

-was a joy to fly because it was made for performing aerobatics, which
+joy to fly because it was made for performing aerobatics, which the

 The author and his brother restored and recovered the small two-place